jar398/tryphy/README.md

 ## How it works

-There is a tests/ directory containing one test_ python file for each service.
+There is a `tests/` directory containing one `test_...py` python file for each service.
 There is one test for each example in the documentation, plus others for edge cases, range limits, capacity tests, and error conditions.
-For the examples there is a regression test and a test (usual partial) for whether the returned value is correct per the documentation.
+For the examples, there is a regression test, comparing the latest result from a previously saved result.
+When a result is checked for correctness, the test is usually partial, just looking at particular aspects of the result, not checking every part of it.

 Sitting beneath this is a bit of infrastructure with classes for services, requests (i.e. service + parameters), and exchanges (request